bigbosstony/N00769714.github.io/README.md

 -----------

-The purpose of this documentation is to give a description of the “PiHue" in both hardware requirements and software side.
+The purpose of this documentation is to give a description of the “PiHue" in both sides on hardware requirements and software requirements.
 It will also contain a explaination of the application.

 1.2 Scope
 ---------

 The main use of PiHue is to help you control your lights in your home.
+Philips has developed a wireless lighting system called Philips Hue.
+It allows you wirelessly control your lights of your home by using application or voice assistance with Amazon Alexa, Apple HomeKit and Google Home.
+The idea of this project is hacking the bridge with available resources and setup connection between raspberry pi and the bridge.
+Therefor you can control the lights wirelessly on your raspberry pi with a dedicated API.

 In beta phase, after set up the system, you can easily control your Hue through raspberry pi.